AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Common features of browsers
 ---------------------------

-GPS presents a view of various types of information using an interactive display called a "browser", which shows a canvas containing boxes you can manipulate.
+GPS presents a view of information using an interactive display called a "browser", which shows a canvas containing boxes you can manipulate.
 Browsers provide the following additional capabilities:

 * Links

   Boxes can be linked together and remain linked when they're moved.
-  Different types of links exist; see the description of the various browsers for more details.
+The are different types of links; see the description of the various browsers for more details.

   Hide links using a button on the local toolbar.
 This keeps the canvas more readable at the cost of losing information.
 You can also